 Want to know what's coming up next in The Playhouse?
 Visit our Master Calendar.

-Twisted Tales from Shakespeare will begin rehearsal with a Full Company Meeting and Design Presentations on January 10 at 7:30 pm once the show has been cast.
-Check our Master Calendar for rehearsal dates in the meantime.
+The Diviners will begin rehearsal with a Full Company Meeting and Design Presentations on January 16 once the show has been cast.
+Check our Master Calendar for rehearsal dates.

 AUDITIONS & Backstage opportunities

-Auditions for the two Spring 2018 shows, Twisted Tales from Shakespeare and The Shadow Box will take place on Monday, January 8 and Tuesday, January 9 at 3:00 and 7:00 in the Main Stage of The Playhouse.
+Auditions for the two Spring 2019 shows, The Diviners and John Proctor is the Villain will take place on Monday, January 14 and Tuesday, January 15 at 3:00 and 7:00 in the Main Stage of The Playhouse.